Assessment

 The report will include:

-- Attainment band for each subject.
+• Attainment band/grade for each subject.

 How will we report effort grades to parents?

 On all report’s parents receive an effort grade will be given for each subject.
 The grades will range from 1 – 4.
-The grade descriptors can be found below. (see example of a report – table below)
+The grade descriptors can be found below.

 Effort Grade Descriptors: